Perspective | Kellyanne Conway undermined the truth like no other Trump official. And journalists enabled her.

 It was all quite plain, though, from the beginning.

-In January of 2017, she utterly the instant-classic phrase “alternative facts” in an interview with Chuck Todd of NBC News, as she blithely defended the indefensible: White House spokesman Sean Spicer’s pitiful insistence, against all evidence, that Trump’s inauguration crowds were the biggest ever.
+In January of 2017, she uttered the instant-classic phrase “alternative facts” in an interview with Chuck Todd of NBC News, as she blithely defended the indefensible: White House spokesman Sean Spicer’s pitiful insistence, against all evidence, that Trump’s inauguration crowds were the biggest ever.

 “You’re saying it’s a falsehood, and they’re giving — our press secretary, Sean Spicer, gave alternative facts to that,” she said.
 She also told Todd he’d been “overly dramatic” to push back against Spicer’s falsehood.